0x4meliorate/toxnet/README.md

 #### Description
 Toxnet is a proof-of-concept [E2EE](https://en.wikipedia.org/wiki/End-to-end_encryption) [P2P](https://en.wikipedia.org/wiki/Peer-to-peer) [C2](https://en.wikipedia.org/wiki/Command_and_control).
-Thanks to [xbee](https://github.com/xbee) and the developers of [TokTok](https://github.com/TokTok), this project was very simple to create.
+Thanks to [xbee](https://github.com/xbee) and the developers of [TokTok](https://github.com/TokTok) this project was simple to create.
 The Toxnet code has been commented and is very easy to understand.
-This project works by setting up a C2 and having it act as a relay for admins and bots.
+This project works by setting up a C2 and having it act as a relay for incoming and outgoing messages.
-Use a Tox client such as [qTox](https://qtox.github.io/) and place your Tox ID into "server.go" in the "admins" array on line 15.
-Upon starting the C2 (server.go), this will present a "TOX-ID", add this Tox ID using your Tox client.
-Once the server has accepted the incoming friend request and establishes a connection, send "help" as a message to the server.
-This will send instructions on how to use Toxnet.

 You can find Tox bootstrap servers here: [nodes](https://nodes.tox.chat).
 Just update the server interface in the client and server.